What is a home inspection?

 - Scope of the inspection

-If you opt for add-on inspection items, costs will increase.
-For example, if you have a tree close to your home, you could pay for a specialist to look at the foundation to ensure the roots have not damaged it.
+If you opt for add-on inspection items, your costs will increase.
+For example, if you have a tree close to your home, you might pay for a specialist to look at the foundation to ensure the roots have not damaged it.
 Or, you may opt to add on radon testing, which is usually not included in a home inspection.
-Additional evaluations typically cost anywhere from a few hundred dollars to over $1,000, according to our research.

 Ultimately, a home inspection could save you money by revealing costly damage or safety issues.

-“[A] home inspection may seem like an unnecessary expense, [but] the benefits of having a thorough inspection far outweigh the costs,” Adie Kriegstein said.
+“[A] home inspection may seem like an unnecessary expense, [but] the benefits of having a thorough inspection far outweigh the costs,” Kriegstein said.
 “By taking the time to have the property inspected, buyers can avoid costly surprises down the road and feel confident in their investment.”

 What do home inspectors look for?

-A home inspector looks for health, safety and mechanical issues — or, anything that might cost the buyer a lot of money down the road.
+A home inspector looks for health, safety and mechanical issues, or anything that might cost the buyer a lot of money down the road.
 The main things that inspectors look at are:

 - Foundation and framing